 Samples were analyzed for total mercury, as either individual fish or composite samples, using a direct mercury analyzer (DMA) at the CDFW Moss Landing Marine Laboratories (MLML).
 The DMA method utilizes thermal decomposition and atomic absorption.
 OEHHA assumed all mercury detected was methylmercury, which is the most common form found in fish and is also the more toxic form (Bloom, 1992).
-Table 2 shows the averages and ranges for total length5, as well as mercury concentrations in Lake Trout.
-The DMA method detection limit (MDL)6 and the reporting limit (RL)7 for total mercury were reported at 3 or 12 and 9 or 12 parts per billion (ppb), respectively.
+Table 2 shows the averages and ranges for total length4, as well as mercury concentrations in each fish species.
+Depending on the study, the DMA method detection limits (MDLs)5 for total mercury were reported at 3, 4 or 12 parts per billion (ppb), and the reporting limits (RLs)6 were reported at 9 or 12 ppb.